A Common Mistake: Failure to Properly Test the Well Water Chemistry

 Proper Testing Techniques

-Whether you are collecting a sample for an at-home test or sending it to a professional lab, correctly gathering a sample is imperative to the accuracy of your test to correctly diagnose the problems with your well.
+Whether you are collecting a sample for an at-home test or sending it to a professional lab, correctly gathering a sample is crucial to the accuracy of your test and to correctly diagnosing problems with your well.

-Although the steps for testing for any of the contaminants above for an at home tests may vary, the most important thing to do is to follow the directions as closely as possible.
-Something as simple as testing your hot water instead of cold, or testing the water that instantly comes out of the faucet instead of after two minutes can make a huge difference.
-Also, for all kinds of testing, avoiding contamination is very important.
+Although the steps for testing for any of the contaminants above for an at-home test may vary, the most important thing to do is to follow the directions as closely as possible.
+Something as simple as testing your hot water instead of cold, or testing the water that instantly comes out of the faucet, can make a huge difference.
+Additionally, for all types of testing, avoiding contamination is crucial.

 Some of the steps to avoiding contamination include NEVER: